 What do we mean when we say we are a “reformed” church?

-We stand within the rich tradition of the Protestant Reformation of the 16th century, particularly the theological tradition of John Calvin.
+We mean two things: First, we stand within the rich tradition of the Protestant Reformation of the 16th century which was an effort to “reform” Christian beliefs and practices back to the infallible Scriptures.
+Secondly and particularly we mean we are part of the theological Protestant tradition of John Calvin.
 The Westminster Confession of Faith, a Reformed confession in the Calvinist theological tradition, written in the 17th century by “learned, godly and judicious” clergy.
 These men came together when the the English Parliament called upon to meet at Westminster Abbey in order to provide advice on issues of worship, doctrine, government and discipline in the church.
 It was meant to be an ecumenical document aimed at bringing Christian unity in Britain.
 The assembly met for five years (1643-1648) and produced the Confession of Faith, the Larger and Shorter Catechisms.
 The Westminster standards have served as the doctrinal standards for Presbyterians and many other churches (including some Anglicans, Baptists and independent Congregationalists) for over 3 centuries.
-The PCA adopted the American version of 1789.
+The PCA holds to the American version of 1789.

-Grace is a member church of the Presbyterian Church in America (PCA) denomination within the bounds of the North Florida Presbytery.
-Founded in 1973 by 250 Presbyterians in response to growing theological liberalism within its parent denomination, the PCA today consists of over 340,000 members in nearly 1700 churches and missions throughout the USA and Canada regionally divided into 89 presbyteries.
+Grace is a member church of the Presbyterian Church in America (PCA) denomination.
+Founded in 1973 by 250 Presbyterians in response to growing theological liberalism within its parent denomination, the PCA today consists of over 340,000 members in nearly 1700 churches and missions throughout the USA and Canada and regionally divided into 89 presbyteries.
+Grace is in the bounds of the North Florida Presbytery.
+The PCA also has Covenant College and Covenant Theological Seminary.
 It is theologically conservative, reformed, and evangelical and has as its motto: “Faithful to the Scriptures, true to the Reformed faith, and obedient to the Great Commission.”